TMartin88/ski_shop/README.md

     - My Account
     - Basket

-There are Logged Status changes to the navigation experience for My Account:
+There are Logged In Status changes to the navigation experience for My Account:

 Not Logged In          |  Logged In   | SuperUser
 :-----------------:|:-----------------:|:-----------------: